 Perfect parenting is a painful and elusive goal.
 Great parenting is within all of our grasps.

-We cannot teach our children to be the best that they can be if we have not tried to be the best parent we can be, no matter the challenge.
+We cannot teach our children to be the best that they can be if we have not tried to be the best parent we can be.
 Here are some of the things that great parents do, but the converse is not true.
 One can still be a great parent without doing some or any of them.

 1. Great parents realize they are being watched.

-They understand their marriage/relationship isn’t theirs alone and they act as a model for their children for their rest of their lives.
+They understand their marriage/relationship isn’t theirs alone and they model great behavior for their children.
 Whatever anger, affection, intolerance or kindness parents show towards each other will reverberate down through the generations, and great parents realize that.

 2. Great parents know about their place in the universe.